 General reasons for divorce in Louisiana include, in the case of a covenant marriage:

-That the non-filing spouse is guilt of committed adultery;
+The non-filing spouse is guilty of committed adultery;

-That the non-filing spouse has committed a felony and recieved a sentence of death or imprisonment with hard labor;
+The non-filing spouse has committed a felony and received a sentence of death or imprisonment with hard labor;